Rupture Resolution Rating System (3RS)

 Structured Analysis of Social Behavior (SASB)

 The SASB, or Structural Analysis of Social Behavior coding group looks at interpersonal process as it emerges in the here-and-now of psychotherapy sessions.
-We are currently using the SASB to examine how interpersonal process may change with the implementation of Alliance Focused Training as an adjunct to Cognitive Behavior Therapy (CBT) for patients with Cluster C personality disorders at Beth Israel Medical Center.
+We are currently using the SASB to examine how interpersonal process may change with the implementation of Alliance Focused Training for patients with Cluster C personality disorders.
 As therapists gain awareness of in-session process and ruptures in the therapeutic alliance, we expect their interpersonal behaviors to change.
 In the context of a treatment for individuals with Cluster C personality disorders, this may include therapists non-defensively acknowledging their own contributions to ruptures and facilitating patients’ self-assertion and expression.
 Following SASB’s roots in interpersonal theory, we expect a complementary change in patients, such that they begin to assert and disclose more and defer to therapists less.